scottoss/quiz2/README.md

 There are four **Joker-Types**:

-- `timeout` - Will induce a 10 second timeout for everybody
-- `2x` - Will grant double points for current question
+- `3x` - Will grant double points for current question
-- `poll` - Will start a poll in Livestream
-- `3x` - Will grant triple points for any player.
+- `spy` - Will allow the user to see all other answers for this round!
+- `hint` - Will randomly show a small selection of the answer (E.g. '1\_\_')

-_All Jokers are currently executed by the GameMaster._
+_All Jokers are temporarily removed from the game, as the architecture will be rebuilt._

 ### Features

 - Live-Preview of selected answers
 - GameMaster that controls the quiz (Like a moderator)
-- Jokers (Currently WIP)
 - Score Keeping
+- Different Question types
+- Imports a .csv file for questions & answers.
+- Pre-select the usernames to avoid confusion during the game. (data/users.json)

 ### History

 This type of quiz is originally from the german youtube channel "Pietsmiet" which is doing a quiz format.
 There, the participants record their webcams as well as a Google Document where they type in the answers.

 This quiz is made to be moderated and maybe screen-recorded.
 The different question types were my idea to create a bit more variety.

+### The Future

+I'll be re-building this quiz server in Vue / Nuxt.js which will allow me to maintain everything more easily.
+That will introduce new Joker types, as well as a nicer UI.